dohoonk/Tutor-Quality-Scoring-System/docs/ADMIN_DASHBOARD_TESTING.md

 ```

 **What to check:**
-- [ ] Returns array of FSRS scores
+- [ ] Returns array of FSQS scores
 - [ ] Each has score, dates, and components
 - [ ] Sorted by most recent first